dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 From a macOS machine that meets the requirements of the OS version you want to install, go directly to the App Store and download the desired OS release and continue to [**Setting up the installer**](#setting-up-the-installer).

-For machines that need a specific OS release or can't download from the App Store, you can use Command Line Software Update Utility or Munki's InstallInstallMacOS utility.

 ## Command Line Software Update Utility

 Open a terminal window then copy and paste the below command: